Wyver-Solutions/wyver-solutions/my_collections/_ufiwebinar/280-opportunity.md

 subtitle: or a threat?
 endVertical: true
 notes:
-    I want to gauge how your feeling about things now?
+    I want to gauge how you're feeling about things now?
 ---